NDilallo/Food-Fusion-Platform/README.md

  ## Conflict Resolution
- In the event of a conflict or disagreement among group members, we will vote on a decision to be made.
+ In the event of a conflict or disagreement amongst group members, we will vote on a decision to be made.
 The option with the majority of votes will be the one that we choose.

 ## Decision Made
 | # | Area | Decision | Alternative | Rationale |